Consumer medicine information

 - ulcerative colitis (inflammation which may be due to the presence of ulcers)

-Your doctor will discuss the risks and benefits of using Duac Once Daily Gel when pregnant.
+Check with your doctor if you are pregnant or intend to become pregnant.
+Your doctor will discuss the risks and benefits of using DUAC ONCE DAILY GEL when pregnant.

-Do not apply Duac Once Daily Gel to the breasts before breast-feeding.
+Do not apply DUAC ONCE DAILY GEL to the breasts before breastfeeding.

-Tell your doctor if you are using other creams, ointments or lotions or taking any other medicine.
-This includes any that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 These include: